How to Make Healthier Choices When Eating Out or Ordering Takeaways

 • Be cautious of menu items labelled as “low-fat,” “light,” or “healthy.”
 These items can still be high in sugar, sodium, or unhealthy ingredients.
 Always look at the ingredients and how the dish is prepared.

-Dessert Choices
+Healthier Dessert Choices When Eating Out:

 • If you’re craving dessert, share it with the table.
 Opt for fruit-based desserts, sorbet, or a small portion of dark chocolate.